Effects of neutrino magnetic moment and charge radius constraints and medium modifications of the nucleon form factors on the neutrino mean free path in dense matter: Introduction

 \section{Introduction}

 In the standard model (SM), neutrinos are assumed to be massless and to have zero magnetic moments and electric charges.
-However, there are several pieces of evidence for massive neutrinos with nonzero magnetic moments that bound the electron-neutrino magnetic moment ($\mu_{\nu_{e}}$) to be smaller than $1.0 \times 10^{\rm -10} \mu_B$ at 90 \% confidence level, where $\mu_B$ is the Bohr magneton~\cite{Daraktchieva03}.
+However, there are several pieces of evidence for massive neutrinos with nonzero magnetic moments that bound the electron neutrino magnetic moment ($\mu_{\nu_{e}}$) to be smaller than $1.0 \times 10^{\rm -10} \mu_B$ at 90\% confidence level, where $\mu_B$ is the Bohr magneton~\cite{Daraktchieva03}.
 Note that the suffixes indicating the neutrino weak (flavor) eigenstates as $\nu_e$, $\nu_\mu$, and $\nu_\tau$, will be suppressed hereafter, and will be denoted by $\nu$, otherwise stated.
 The other stringent bound of $\mu_\nu \lesssim 3.0 \times 10^{\rm -12} \mu_B$ is also available from the study of the red giant population in the globular cluster~\cite{Raffelt99}.
-The most recent experimental constraint comes from the GEMMA (Germanium Experiment for measurement of Magnetic Moment of Antineutrino) experiment with the upper limit of $\mu_\nu$ smaller than $2.9 \times 10^{-11} \mu_B $ at 90 \% confidence level~\cite{Beda13}.
+The most recent experimental constraint comes from the GEMMA (Germanium Experiment for measurement of Magnetic Moment of Antineutrino) experiment with the upper limit of $\mu_\nu$ smaller than $2.9 \times 10^{-11} \mu_B $ at 90\% confidence level~\cite{Beda13}.

-Beside the evidence for neutrino magnetic moment (NMM), the square charge radius for electron neutrino has been reported by LAMPF (Los Alamos Meson Physics Facility) experiment with $R_\nu^2 = (0.9\pm 2.7) \times 10^{\rm -32}$ cm$^2 = (22.5 \pm 67.5) \times 10^{\rm -12}$ MeV$^2$~\cite{Allen92}, while the plasmon decay in the globular cluster star leads to a limit $e_v \lesssim 2 \times 10^{\rm -14} e$, where $e$ is the electron charge~\cite{Raffelt99}.
-Other recent experimental evidence comes from the solar~\cite{Friedland05,Cisneros70,DHH68}, atmospheric~\cite{Fukuda98,BGS89,Hirata88,Aartsen20,Brunner13}, long baseline accelerator and reactor neutrinos of neutrino flavor oscillations~\cite{Ahn02,Yasuda20,Abe14,Acciarri15}, and Supernova SN 1987a Observations~\cite{GAAN87,LC88,BM88}.
-They clearly show that neutrinos are massive and have finite magnetic moments and charge radii and hence, the SM has to be extended to accommodate the neutrino mass generation.
+Besides the constraints for neutrino magnetic moment (NMM), the square charge radius for electron neutrino has been reported by LAMPF (Los Alamos Meson Physics Facility) experiment with $R_\nu^2 = (0.9\pm 2.7) \times 10^{\rm -32}$ cm$^2 = (22.5 \pm 67.5) \times 10^{\rm -12}$ MeV$^2$~\cite{Allen92}, while the plasmon decay in the globular cluster star leads to a limit $e_v \lesssim 2 \times 10^{\rm -14} e$, where $e$ is the electron charge~\cite{Raffelt99}.
+Other recent experimental constraints come from the solar~\cite{Friedland05,Cisneros70,DHH68}, atmospheric~\cite{Fukuda98,BGS89,Hirata88,Aartsen20,Brunner13}, long baseline accelerator and reactor neutrinos of neutrino flavor oscillations~\cite{Ahn02,Yasuda20,Abe14,Acciarri15}, and Supernova SN 1987a Observations~\cite{GAAN87,LC88,BM88}.
+They clearly show that neutrinos are massive and can have finite magnetic moments and charge radii and hence, the SM has to be extended to accommodate the neutrino mass generation.

 Many theoretical models for neutrino mass generation have been proposed over the years, for example, $L-R$ gauge symmetry model~\cite{PS73,BKY87,MM80,MP74,SM75,Mohapatra74,BM89}, flavor dependent gauge symmetry~\cite{HNOO19}, seesaw-type models~\cite{DNN08}, supersymmetry with R-parity breaking~\cite{Barbier04,Martin97,BGH89}, and effective field theory (EFT)~\cite{BT17,LMS20,CT20}.
 However, the physical origin of neutrino mass generation and neutrino properties have not yet been fully understood.
 Therefore, more experiments and extensive theoretical studies on neutrino properties and interactions are urgently needed.